Filipino Mestizos: Chinese immigration

-During the United States colonial period, the Chinese Exclusion Act of the United States was also applied to the Philippines.
-Despite this, many were still able to find ways to migrate into the Philippines during the era.
+During the United States colonial period, the Chinese Exclusion Act of the United States was also applied to the Philippines once it was under US administration.
+Despite this, many were still able to find ways to migrate into the Philippines during the era via legal exceptions, loopholes, or illegal means.
+There was a legal exception for "merchant's sons" with a Landing Certificate of Residence and loophole through family adoption through it.
+Some also came illegally by stowing away in ships and illegally sneaking past port authority or their own boats landing where there was no coast guard coverage before during that era.
+Some later also used these as a stepping stone to move to mainland United States.

-After the Second World War and the victory of the Communists in the Chinese Civil War, many refugees who fled from Mainland China settled in the Philippines.
+After the Second World War and the victory of the Communists in the Chinese Civil War, many refugees who fled from mainland China settled in the Philippines.
 These groups in the 20th century formed the bulk of the current population of Chinese Filipinos.
-After the Philippines achieved full sovereignty on 4 July 1946, Chinese immigrants became naturalized Filipino citizens, while the children of these new citizens who were born in the country acquired Filipino citizenship from birth.
+After the Philippines achieved full sovereignty on July 4, 1946, Chinese immigrants became naturalized Filipino citizens, while the children of these new citizens who were born in the country acquired Filipino citizenship from birth.

 Chinese Filipinos are one of the largest overseas Chinese communities in Southeast Asia.
 Mestizos de Sangley—Filipinos with at least some Chinese ancestry descended from the Spanish colonial era—comprise 18–27% of the Philippine population.
-There are roughly 1.5 million Filipinos with pure Chinese ancestry, or about 1.6% of the population.
+There used to be a record of roughly 1.5 million Filipinos with pure Chinese ancestry, or about 1.6% of the population back then.
+There are no consistent ethnic-based census in the Philippine census currently.